 It’s got a speaking part for Satan, it’s got beautiful, otherworldly melodies, and it’s got fascinating lyrics cooked up by Hildegard’s hallucinating mind.

 The plot is about a soul who, after having heard complaints and grievances from unhappy souls of living people, wants to skip life and go straight to heaven.
 The characters Humility, Chastity, Hope, Discretion, Innocence, etc., collectively known as the Virtues, are acted out by seventeen women.
-All of their lines are sung.
+All their lines are sung.

 As the purest permutation of evil, the devil cannot sing because singing is heavenly.

 The soul then changes her mind and returns to the godly life.
 The Virtues accept her back and tie up the devil.
 The end.

 Musically, the Ordo is far less melismatic than Hildegard’s liturgical chants.
 Most of the dialogue is direct, that is, not antiphonal or responsorial.
 But some parts of the piece are responsorial such as the interaction between Satan and the Virtues.

 Hildegard’s melodies in the Ordo (and in her other compositions) are strange and difficult to memorize because they lack parallel construction.
 That is, having parts of the melody that contain similar phrases and motifs to other parts of the melody.
 This character trait of her music matches well with her own strange and mystical character, which also defies form.